Fiscal Year Filing Instructions

 If you use a fiscal year to file your federal and Utah returns, you must provide more than one-half of the dependent’s support for the calendar year in which your fiscal year begins.

-For example, if your fiscal year is from July 1, 2017 to June 30, 2018, you must provide over one-half the support of your child for the calendar year 2017 in order to claim his or her dependency exemption on your July 2017 to June 2018 tax return.
+For example, if your fiscal year is from July 1, 2018 to June 30, 2019, you must provide over one-half the support of your child for the calendar year 2018 in order to claim him or her as a personal exemption on your July 2018 to June 2019 tax return.

 Forms W-2 and 1099